-My research focuses on studying the formation of stars in the Interstellar Medium, and how the feedback from newly-formed stars can regulate this process and affect the evolution of galaxies.
-More recently, my work has focused on how these processes plays out in conditions resembling the early Universe, and its implications on exciting new observations facilitated by the James Webb Space Telescope.
-This requires unraveling the compex interplay of the multiple physical mechanisms involved in this process, and the use of numerical methods to solve the resulting physical equations.
-To this end, I am involved in developing, and using, a combination of theoretical models and numerical simulations run on powerful supercomputers, to probe these scientific questions.
+My research focuses on studying the formation of stars and how the feedback from newly-formed stars can regulate it, and control the thermal, chemical and dynamical state of the interstellar medium of galaxies.
+More recently, my work has focused on how these processes plays out in conditions realized in star-forming regions of the early Universe, its implications on their host galaxies, and on exciting new observations facilitated by the James Webb Space Telescope.
+My work necessitates capturing the complex interplay of the various physical mechanisms involved in these processes, which are facilitated through the development and use of computational algorithms to solve the resulting physical equations.

 To know more about my research please head to the Research tab or take a look at my Resume.